Pitasi/univrs/articles/rust-server-components.md

 <div><p>Counter: 2</p><button>Increment</button></div>
 ```

 Sweet.
-Now to add interactivity, let's add the "on click" event that will fire
-the same HTTP request and swap its content with the response:
+To make it interactive, let's add a "on click" event that sends the same HTTP request and swaps its content with the response:

 ```rust
 pub fn counter() -> Markup {